vishnu350/rs-mainspring-winder/README.md

 3. Fashion a staple pin into an arbor hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook-for-the-Winder-Base) or watch [video](https://youtu.be/na0XtIDea9I)).
 Insert it into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring)).
 4. Use a fish hook sharpener to reduce the thickness of the staple pin so that it will better match the mainspring hole (if needed).
    - Recomended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005006607858844.html).
-   - For best results, use an eyeloop or a microscope while working on sharpening the staple hook.
+   - For best results, use eye magnification while working on sharpening the staple hook.
    - Remember to clean off the metal filings after sharpening the staple hook.
 5. Install the appropriate dowel pin for your winder base part:
    - Recommended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005002177332247.html), [Amazon](https://www.amazon.com/dp/B09W5PBHGR).